Dismiss Modal

 Your recovery

-This is an outpatient or overnight procedure.
-For a few days after surgery, you may feel some pain when you urinate.
-You may also feel the need to urinate more often or have bloody urine.
 You may have a ureteral stent.
-This is a soft tube that prevents blockage from swelling after the procedure.
+This is a soft tube that prevents swelling and blockage after the procedure.
 The stent is removed when the swelling goes down, often within days.
 Follow up as instructed to check for any new stones.

-When to call your healthcare provider
+When to contact your doctor

-Call your healthcare provider right away if:
+Contact your doctor right away if:

-• You have sudden pain or flank pain
+• You have sudden pain or flank pain.

-• You have a fever over 100.4°F (38°C), or as advised by your healthcare provider
+• You have a fever over 100.4°F (38°C), or as advised by your doctor.

-• You have nausea that lasts longer than suggested in your discharge instructions
+• You have nausea that lasts longer than suggested in your discharge instructions.

-• You have heavy bleeding when you urinate
+• You have heavy bleeding when you urinate.

-• You have heavy bleeding through your drainage tube
+• You have heavy bleeding through your drainage tube.

-• You have swelling or redness around your incision
+• You have swelling or redness around your incision.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.